Ir3nicuz/EgsEsExtension/README.md

 - Copy "EgsEsExtensionRun.cs" to ~\Empyrion\Games\(savegamename)\Mods\EmpyrionScripting\Scripts\
 - Copy "ItemStructureTree.ecf" to ~\Empyrion\Games\(savegamename)\Mods\EmpyrionScripting\

-#### needed configuration
+#### Needed configuration
 `@FilePath: ~\Empyrion\Games\(savegamename)\Mods\EmpyrionScripting\CsCompilerConfiguration.json`
 - Add to "CustomAssemblies": "CustomDLLs\\EgsEsExtension.dll"
 - Add to "Usings": "EgsEsExtension", "EgsEsExtension.Scripts", "EgsEsExtension.Locales"
 - Add to "SymbolPermissions" -> "SaveGame": "EgsEsExtension", "EgsEsExtension.*"

-#### recommended configuration
+#### Recommended configuration
 `@FilePath: ~\Empyrion\Games\(savegamename)\Mods\EmpyrionScripting\Configuration.json`
 - Set SaveGameScriptsIntervallMS: 5000
 - Set EntityAccessMaxDistance: 100

 ## User Manual
 ### Ingame script function activation
 The scripts simulate a "processing device" behaviour.
 To go live ingame each script function needs at least one lcd device per structur/vessel the script should work on.
-The name of the lcd device has to begin with the exact script-function name (see above).
+The name of the lcd device has to begin with the exact [script-function name](#script-functions-overview).
 There can be more then one "cpu-lcd" "processing" each script function.
 Therefore the script function will NOT be executed multiple times.
 A second cpu-lcd is just a fallback device to keep the script active even if the first cpu-Lcd got for example destroyed.
 As long as one Lcd with the script function name is present on a structure the script stay active for this structure.

 But a second "Cpu" device can be used to defined seperate/different drawing settings for different infomation displays.
 Add the optional seperator `:` after the script function name of the processing lcd device to have the possibility to define a name for information output displays.
 Each lcd device on the structure beginning with the so added name will get a continious information data stream and display it.